 (a) Final examinations must consist of a minimum of ten questions for each credit hour requested.

 (b) A self-study course that includes a final examination shall have at least enough questions to fashion a minimum of two versions with at least fifty per cent of the question being new/different in each subsequent version.

 (9) Providers offering self-study courses must have qualified instructors available to respond to questions within forty-eight hours by telephone or email.

-(10) Providers must be able to prevent the issuance of a proctor/disinterested third party affidavit and student affidavit until the course and course examination is successfully completed.
-Affidavits may be submitted electronically to provider.
+(10) At the conclusion of a self-study final examination, the proctor must sign an affidavit attesting that the student completed the exam without assistance from any person, course material, or reference material.
+The proctor must provide their name, address, and phone number on the affidavit.
+Providers must be able to prevent the issuance of a proctor affidavit and student affidavit until the course and course examination is successfully completed.
+Affidavits may be administered and signed electronically .

 (11) Each student shall certify that he or she completed the course and, if applicable, the examination without assistance.
 If the examination is monitored, the provider or proctor may check ID to identify students.

 (12) Details on how the examination materials are to be returned to the provider shall be included in the instructions.

 (I) Additional guidelines for distance learning courses